cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 ### 3. spawn time is reached

-When the `spawn_time` is reached on the `provider` it will generate a `ConsumerGenesis` that contains the validator set that will supercede the `standalone` validator set.
+When the `spawn_time` is reached on the `provider` it will generate a `ConsumerGenesis` that contains the validator set that will supersede the `standalone` validator set.

 This `ConsumerGenesis` must be available on the standalone chain during the on-chain upgrade.